Subdomain Finder

 What is a Subdomain Finder?

 A Subdomain Finder is a tool that discovers and lists all subdomains associated with a primary domain.
-In addition to subdomains URLs, the tool provides general data on each one, including traffic forecasts, traffic share, the number of keywords, and more.
+In addition to subdomain URLs, the tool provides general data on each one, including traffic forecasts, traffic share, the number of keywords, and more.
 This tool helps you gain a comprehensive view of a website’s architecture and ensures that all subdomains are optimized and secure.

 Get a list of all subdomains with the main metrics